The major is a part of the Department of Finance and Business Law, an academic unit within the College of Business.

-Declare the quantitative finance major when you register for orientation.
+Students should declare the quantitative finance major when they register for orientation.

 Currently Enrolled Major Changers

-Submit a "Change or Declaration of Major" form to the College of Business, Office of Student Academic Services, Zane Showker Hall, room 205.
+Students should submit a "Change or Declaration of Major" form to the College of Business, Office of Student Academic Services, Zane Showker Hall, Room 205.

 Remain in good academic standing with a cumulative GPA of at least 2.0.